Paying extra - AVCs and APCs

 Option 2 - Additional Voluntary Contributions (AVCs)

 The second option is choosing to make Additional Voluntary Contributions (AVCs) to a separate investment pot out with Lothian Pension Fund.
 Your AVCs can be taken from age 55 onwards separately from your main LGPS benefits but these may be subject to tax.
 They can also be taken at retirement in a number of ways including as part of your lump sum.
 Read our guide on AVCs on the forms and guides section of our website at www.lpf.org.uk/forms.
-We have two companies that provide AVCs.
+We currently have one company that accepts new members for AVCs.
 Click on the links below for more information.

 • Prudential website - further information and apply online (complete form under Getting started section on their website)